A big thank you from all of us at Pilgrims Hospices; we can only do what we do with your continued support.

 What does Pilgrims care mean?

 We care for people with illnesses that cannot be cured, including cancer, heart failure, respiratory conditions and neurological diseases.
-We do this from our three hospice sites in Ashford, Canterbury and Thanet, in patients’ homes and via community programmes.
+We do this from our three hospice sites in Canterbury, Thanet and Ashford, in patients’ homes and via community programmes.
 Our support is also extended to families and carers.
-Approximately 30% of people who die in east Kent every year are cared for by us, and nearly half of all patients and families are supported in their own homes.
+An estimated 30% of people who die in east Kent every year are cared for by us, and approximately half of all patients and families are supported in their own homes.

 To keep delivering care to those who need it most, we need to raise more than £11 million each year.